WHITE-HAT999/testtttt/README.md

 local function createReverb(timing)
-	for index, sound in next, soundInstances do if not sound:FindFirstChild("SiriusAudioProfile") then
+	for index, sound in next, soundInstances do if not sound:FindFirstChild("ControAudioProfile") then
 			local reverb = Instance.new("EqualizerSoundEffect")

-			reverb.Name = "SiriusAudioProfile"
+			reverb.Name = "ControAudioProfile"
 			reverb.Parent = sound

 			reverb.Enabled = false